asa55/asa55.github.io/assets/content/blog1.md

 ...
 </summary>

+Note: still working on this post!
+Please check back later for to see the latest major revision.

 There is so much fuss about science not understanding "what consciousness is".
 I don't personally see what there is to explain.
 Maybe it's my training in AI and neural networks, but I find the same explanation as applies to neural nets satisfying as an explanation of the mechanism behind consciousness.
 You'll find in my post on Optimistic Nihilism that I find free will to be "an illusion of sorts", but I've left the details to that post if you're interested.

 That said, our eyes feed a convolutional neural net known as our optic nerve that goes straight to our brains, which behaves as a neural network that then optimizes the network (learns) and takes action (due to the state of the network as it stands plus the current sensory data) in a way that is one-to-one (if randomness is not inherent in our universe), or one-to-few (if randomness is inherent - but no otherworldly forces beyond gravity/electromagnetism/strong and weak nuclear forces apply).
 Consciousness is the experience of a neural net in action.
 It's happening, we can't control it, we're not even technically observing it, it just "is".